whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/z Part 3 Scratch.md

 The three core spiritual practices really are essential.
 If you don't care about other people or nonhumans, you'll never be motivated to...; You matter, and how you show up in life matters -- you have sacred gifts to give.
 But to whom will you give your gifts?
 To what cause, what people, what nonhumans?
 Why, the ones you love -- the ones you feel so grateful for that it would hurt not to serve them however you could.

 And when you're giving your gifts from a place of gratitude for the people and nonhumans around you -- then you'll be living in reciprocity, where each person serves the wellbeing of the others, and collectively everyone benefits.

+### Build Revolutionary Healthy Subcultures by Holding Yourself and Others to High Standards

+* ditch your fucking phones and TVs - only use intentionally, and help each other in this

+### When People Have High Expectations for Themselves and Each Other, What Kind of Culture Will They Create?

+* all the beautiful things -- awareness of each other and Earth, integrity, generosity, mutual respect -- all the qualities of healthy cultures.
+Just lacking freedom... hmm...

+* still big problems -- but people would figure it out.

+  * could study other healthy cultures -- how do they pick leaders?
+How do they maintain culture of generous sharing over time?

+  * and trust in your own ability to make mistakes and learn from them

+  * commit before you know the path, and embrace uncertainty

+  * Deepest Revolution never ends, because people will always be standing for what's right as needed - continual humility

+### Integrity and Natural Law

+* integrity as structure in psychology, engineering -- and healthy cultures

+* everyone's collective integrity is the structure of a healthy culture -- the source of law when no one imposes law on anyone else

+Law is just the standard of behaviors people agree on.
+When Law is imposed, people are unable to uphold their own law.

+In practice, that means when standards of behavior are imposed, people don't uphold their own high standards of behavior -- and standards fall.

+### Everything is a Skill

+* integrity, bravery, awareness, gratitude -- all these can be practiced like any other skill.
+So practice them, and help others practice to bring out the best in each other

+* Bravery: quick definition, practice being in scary & uncomfortable situations and doing the right thing

+  * Training children (or anybody) for obedience trains them for cowardice.

+* Integrity:
+    * complement of "trust", meaning there's a kind of integrity for every way that people want to trust each other: honesty, promise-keeping, integrity of service
+    * practice honesty, keeping your promises, and acting in service instead of focusing just on oneself

+### Build Revolutionary Healthy Subcultures by Holding Yourself and Others to High Standards

+* commit to personal growth and collective growth with others

+* people live up or down to expectations set for them

+* your gifts matter more when you have others to give them to -- people who are grateful and who expect nothing less

+* expectations you set become the law you live by -- ie the standards of behavior you expect from yourself and others

+* find excellent mentors and role models.

+* Learn to take responsibility for everything in your life -- how will you have a healthy relationship with screens, if any, so they are useful tools but never numbing distractions?

+### When People Have High Expectations for Themselves and Each Other, What Kind of Culture Will They Create?

+* all the beautiful things -- awareness of each other and Earth, integrity, generosity, mutual respect -- all the qualities of healthy cultures.
+Just lacking freedom... hmm...

+* still big problems -- but people would figure it out.

+  * could study other healthy cultures -- how do they pick leaders?
+How do they maintain culture of generous sharing over time?

+  * and trust in your own ability to make mistakes and learn from them

+  * commit before you know the path, and embrace uncertainty

+  * Deepest Revolution never ends, because people will always be standing for what's right as needed - continual humility